phhei/FramingNN/ReadMe.md

 #### ``word_embeddings`` + ``embedding_size``

 Here is the possibility to define the used pre-computed word embeddings.
 Must be stored in a txt file.
-The embedding size is a integer which represents the dimensionality of of the word embeddings.
+The embedding size is a integer which represents the dimensionality of the word embeddings.

-We recommend to use the [GloVe-Word-Embeddings](https://nlp.stanford.edu/projects/glove/)
+We recommend using the [GloVe-Word-Embeddings](https://nlp.stanford.edu/projects/glove/)

 #### ``NN_which_used``